Christian Dalle Mura: Fiorentina

 Dalle Mura started his youth career at Juventus club in Viareggio in northern Tuscany.
 While there, he was spotted by Alberto Bernardeschi, father of Juventus and former Fiorentina winger Federico Bernardeschi, and had a successful trial with Fiorentina and immediately joined their youth team.

 Dalle Mura was called up to the Fiorentina senior side for the first time when the club travelled to reigning champions Juventus on 2 February 2020, his 18th birthday.
 He did not feature as Fiorentina fell to a 0–3 defeat.
 He made his professional debut for Fiorentina as a last-minute substitute in the club's 3–1 victory over SPAL in the Serie A on 2 August 2020.

 Loan to Reggina

 On 22 January 2021, Dalle Mura joined Serie B side Reggina on loan for the remainder of the season.

 Loan to Cremonese and Pordenone

 On 20 August 2021, he went on loan to Cremonese in Serie B. Not finding space, on 4 January 2022, he returned to Fiorentina.
 On 6 January 2022, he joined Serie B club Pordenone on loan until the end of the season.

 Loan to SPAL

 On 30 June 2022, he went to Serie B side SPAL on loan until the end of the season.

+Loan to Ternana

+On 31 January 2024, Dalle Mura joined Serie B club Ternana on loan for the remainder of the season.

+Cosenza

+On 12 July 2024, Dalle Mura signed a three-season contract with Cosenza.